 Ideally you need to be learning an instrument or a competent singer and ideally be having additional instrumental or vocal lessons.
 It helps to be able to read music.
-If you can't yet but are keen and willing to start learning than that's fine and can be to a relatively simple level if willing to start learning then that's fine and can be to a relatively simple level if necessary.
+If you can't yet but are keen and willing to start learning then that's fine and can be to a relatively simple level if necessary.
 The main requirement for this course is that you have a good, general interest in music of all types and are happy to listen to and study music outside your comfort zone.
 The composing elements are not as daunting as they might seem!
 Students are expected to complete coursework and SAIL assignments within the allocated period.
 GCSE music students are expected to support the music extra-curricular ensembles and performance within and outside school.